shikharsubedi/poker-hand/README.md

 9. high card :

 ## Inspiration
-This project is inspired by the book <a href=https://www.amazon.com/Refactoring-JavaScript-Turning-Code-Into/dp/1491964928>Refactoring Javascript></a> I want to compare my implementation to the books implementation.
+This project is inspired by the book <a href=https://www.amazon.com/Refactoring-JavaScript-Turning-Code-Into/dp/1491964928 target="_blank">Refactoring Javascript</a> I want to compare my implementation to the one in the book
 Also I have plans to work on a project to compare two poker hands and find out the winner.